CaptureMedia/fusedeck-assessment/README.md

 ## Rules
 - You are open how to solve it
 - We are open for your questions
-- The internet is open to use
+- The internet is open to use for everything
-- Do not do the test in advanced
+- Do not do the assessment in advanced